 The APE is the geographic area or areas, regardless of land ownership, within which an undertaking may directly or indirectly cause alterations in the character or use of historic properties, if any such properties exist.
-For the current proposed project, the APE consists of an approximate 3,540-acre footprint, including a new 3.6- to 4.1-mi. transmission line.
+For the current proposed project, the APE, as defined by IBR, consists of an approximate 3,540-acre footprint, including a new 3.6- to 4.1-mi. transmission line.